awsdocs/amazon-sqs-developer-guide/doc_source/sqs-server-side-encryption.md

 ### Allow a User to Receive Messages from a Queue with SSE<a name="receive-from-encrypted-queue"></a>

 The consumer must have the `kms:Decrypt` permission for any customer master key \(CMK\) that is used to encrypt the messages in the specified queue\.
+For each data key that AWS KMS generates, SSE calls the `Decrypt` action to verify the integrity of the data key before using it\.
 If the queue acts as a [dead\-letter queue](sqs-dead-letter-queues.md), the consumer must also have the `kms:Decrypt` permission for any CMK that is used to encrypt the messages in the source queue\.

 ```
 {